 Need a keto appetizer that’s a perfect all-occasion dish?

-Try compiling a keto charcuterie board that includes a delicious selection of low carb bites, all will love!
+Try compiling a keto charcuterie board that includes a delicious selection of low-carb bites, all will love it!
 These meat and cheese platters are super trendy right now, and for good reason!
 They are versatile and can be designed for every taste and budget, and are very simple to put together at home using odds and ends from the pantry and fridge.

 Charcuterie, pronounced “Shahr-Koo-Tuh-Ree” is a food prep style that involves curing and brining meats like salami, bacon, and ham.
 A charcuterie board usually refers to the tasty meat and cheese boards traditionally served alongside crackers, nuts, spreads, pickles, dried and fresh fruits, etc.

-Intentionally picking keto-friendly foods to create a strictly low carb version is fun and easy!
-Today I’ll show you to build a beautiful Instagram-worthy keto spread in minutes, and really treat your guests to a yummy choose-your-own culinary experience!
+Intentionally picking keto-friendly foods to create a strictly low-carb version is fun and easy.
+This results in a beautiful Instagram-worthy keto spread in minutes, and will really treat your guests to a yummy choose-your-own culinary experience!

 Step 1: Grab a cheese board or two, or a serving tray.